RelaxedJS/ReLaXed/README.md

 h1 My document's title
 p A paragraph in my document
 ```
-A new file ``my_document.pdf`` will be created.
-Every time you modify and save the sources, the file is automatically updated (make sure to use a PDF viewer with auto-refresh to see you changes happen in *real-time*).
-That's all there is to know to start writing your first documents !
+A new file, ``my_document.pdf``, will be created.
+Every time you modify and save the sources, the file is automatically updated (make sure you use a PDF viewer with auto-refresh to see your changes happen in *real-time*).
+That's all there is to know to start creating your first document!

 To go further:

-- Learn more about the capabilities of the [Pug language](https://pugjs.org/api/getting-started.html).
+- Learn more about the capabilities of the [Pug language](https://pugjs.org/api/getting-started.html)
 - Browse the [examples](https://github.com/RelaxedJS/ReLaXed-examples)
 - Read about our [recommended setup](https://github.com/RelaxedJS/ReLaXed/wiki/Tips-and-recommendations) to use ReLaXed
 - Learn some [advanced features](https://github.com/RelaxedJS/ReLaXed/wiki/Features) of ReLaxed
-- Read [these comparisons](https://github.com/RelaxedJS/ReLaXed/wiki/ReLaXed-vs-other-solutions) of ReLaXed and other document editing systems
+- Read [these comparisons](https://github.com/RelaxedJS/ReLaXed/wiki/ReLaXed-vs-other-solutions) between ReLaXed and other document-editing systems

-## Why yet another PDF document creator ?
+## Why yet another PDF document creator?

-Many of us prefer mark-up languages (Markdown, LaTeX, etc.) to interfaced document editors like Ms Office or Google Docs.
-This is because mark-up languages make it easier to quickly write documents with consistent style.
+Many of us prefer markup languages (Markdown, LaTeX, etc.) to GUI document-editors like MS Office or Google Docs.
+This is because markup languages make it easier to quickly write documents in a consistent style.

-However, Markdown is limited to the title/sections/paragraphs structure, and LaTeX has obscure syntax and errors that also make it difficult to go off the beaten tracks.
+However, Markdown is limited to the title/sections/paragraphs structure, and LaTeX has obscure syntax and errors that also make it difficult to stray from the beaten track.

 On the other hand, web technologies have never looked so good.

-- Beautiful CSS frameworks will make sure your documents look clean and modern.
+- Beautiful CSS frameworks make sure your documents look clean and modern.
-- There are Javascript libraries for pretty much anything: plotting, highlight code, rendering equations...
+- There are JavaScript libraries for pretty much anything: plotting, highlight code, rendering equations...
 - Millions of people (and growing) know how to use these.
 - Shorthand languages like Pug and SCSS are finally making it fun to write HTML and CSS.
 - (Headless) web browsers can easily turn web documents into PDF, on any platform.